For this barn door, you need:

 Referring to the diagram below, shift the other Prusik knot to the shown position.
 It's not necessarily the perfect position for your individual kite, but it should at least fly on the first attempt!

 Tie one end around one diagonal spar, and the other end around the other diagonal spar, as close as possible to the bottom tip in each case.
-See the photo on the right.
+See the photo.

 A single Half Hitch for each knot will do, since there are very low forces on the tail in flight.

-You can see the full length of the tail in the 'Flying' photo further down...
+You can see the full length of the tail in the "Flying" photo on the next page.

 At this point, you've finished making the 2-Skewer Barn Door!